CloudCannon/Jekyll-Tips/_guide/blog.md

 {% endraw %}
 {% endhighlight %}

 Now we need a page which lists all the blog posts.

-Create a file in the root of the website called `blog.html` with the following contents:
+Create `blog.html` in the root of the website and add the following contents:

 {% highlight html %}
 {% raw %}